-Minor beneficial effects to the project area wetlands are expected with the adoption of the 2022 Master Plan.
-The Proposed Action documents the locations of most of these resources at the Project.
+Minor beneficial effects to the project area wetlands are expected with the adoption of the 2023 Master Plan.
+The Proposed Action documents the locations of many of these resources at the Project.
 Future land use and management at the Project can be designed to avoid these resource areas when feasible earlier in the land development process.
+The Proposed Action complies with EO 11990.
+None of the proposed land use classifications would adversely impact wetlands; erosion and sediment BMPs would be used to prevent sedimentation into wetland areas.

 The No Action alternative is not expected to have a negative effect on the wetland resources at the project.
-As has been done for past development at the project, future proposed development or land use changes at the Project must comply with the NEPA and all other laws pertaining to the conservation of natural resources, including wetland resources.
+As has been done for past development at the project, future proposed development or land use changes at the Project must comply with NEPA and all other laws pertaining to the conservation of natural resources, including wetland resources.
 Prior to implementation of any development activity that could adversely impact these habitats, all appropriate evaluations and coordination with resource agencies will be conducted by the USACE.
 As such, any future development and land use actions would occur with minimal effects on the wetland resources of the Project.